open-horizon/open-horizon.github.io/README.md

 # Make Necessary Changes

-To make necessary changes, you need to clone the forked repository to your machine and set up the development environment in local.
+To make changes, clone the forked repository to your machine.

 ## Clone the repository

 <img align="right" width="300" src="img/clone.jpg" alt="clone this repository" />

-Go to your GitHub account, open the forked repository, click on the Code button and then click the _copy to clipboard_ icon.
+Go to your GitHub account, open the forked repository, click **Code**, and then **copy to clipboard**.

 Open a terminal and run the following git command: